codecombat/codecombat/docs/PRODUCT_RULES.md

 - Missions completed during admin verification may remain recorded as completed, but they must not unlock unfinished gaps in the normal mission sequence.
 - Once the admin unlock button is activated, the same admin-unlocked state must be used both when rendering mission buttons and when checking whether a selected mission may open.
 - Admin mode shows `答えを見る` for the selected mission even before three failed attempts.
 This final-answer control is independent of the temporary unlock-all button.
+- Admin mode provides a quiz-review control on every concept-card quiz that selects the correct choices without submitting the form or validating the card automatically.

 ## Speech and branch prompts